Standards of Confirmation

 (A) the value of the property to be distributed under the plan on account of such claim is not less than the amount of such claim; or

-(B) the plan provides that all of the debtor’s projected disposable income to be received in the three-year period beginning on the date that the first payment is due under the plan will be applied to make payments under the plan.
+(B) the plan provides that all of the debtor’s projected disposable income to be received in the three years beginning on the date that the first payment is due under the plan will be applied to make payments under the plan.

 (2) For purposes of this subsection, “disposable income” means income which is received by the debtor and which is not reasonably necessary to be expended